This post may contain affiliate links. Please see our disclosure policy.

-This Chicken Wellington makes a fantastic holiday meal that is also really affordable.
-With flaky puff pastry, a simple duxelle combination of mushrooms and shallots, and a creamy dijon sauce, it is the perfect dinner for company or a date night at home.
-It's a delicious and flavorful main course.
+This Chicken Wellington with dijon cream sauce makes a fantastic holiday meal.
+With flaky puff pastry, a simple duxelle of mushrooms and shallots, and a creamy dijon sauce, these individual wellingtons are perfect date night dinner and also incredibly affordable.

-While we all love the classic beef wellington, with grocery prices soaring, it's not always practical to buy a chateaubriand, even for a special occasion.
-Plus if you're a new cook, you might be nervous to test out a recipe using such an expensive cut of beef.
-Enter the best chicken Wellington you will ever try!
+While we all love the classic beef wellington, it can be so expensive to buy a chateaubriand, even for a special occasion.
+If you’re a new cook, you might be nervous to test out a recipe using such an expensive cut of beef.
+That is what makes this recipe perfect!

-Affordable - Chicken wellington is one of the most affordable ways you can make a "Wellington".
+Chicken wellington is one of the most affordable ways you can make a “Wellington”.
 Plus it allows you to take a chance on what is normally a very advanced recipe, making it practical for the home cook.
+You’ll love this recipe because it’s:

 Ingredients